overengineer/overengineer.github.io/_posts/2019-01-01-AsyncStreamCipher.md

 title: Async Stream Cipher on FPGA
 ---

-> Implementation of Self-Synchronous Stream Cipher with LFSR on FPGA using PicoBlaze Microprocessor.
+> This article explains implementation of Self-Synchronous Stream Cipher with LFSR on FPGA using PicoBlaze Microprocessor.
 > You can access to the source files at [here](https://github.com/overengineer/AsyncStreamCipherLFSR).

 # Introduction